The purpose and scope of this statement

 All Ageas UK staff are based in the UK, and the majority are engaged in the development, sale and administration of insurance products.
 Ageas UK does not therefore consider there to be a high risk that the people within its business are the victims of modern slavery or human trafficking.
 Nevertheless, Ageas UK has policies in place that are intended to ensure that they are not.

 Ageas UK has procedures in place for ensuring that only individuals with the right to work in the UK are employed in its business.
 These procedures are set out in the Employee Vetting Policy which is reviewed annually.
 During the recruitment process, identity and right to work documentation are obtained in accordance with Home Office guidelines.
 Where staff are engaged on a temporary basis using recruitment agencies, the agencies are required to undertake appropriate right to work and reference checks on Ageas UK’s behalf.

 Suppliers to our business

-Additionally, during the course of 2016 we have communicated with our existing facilities management and claims fulfilment suppliers to highlight the policies and procedures that Ageas UK expects them to have in place in order to ensure that there is no slavery or human trafficking within their businesses or supply chains.
-The letter also requests that they inform Ageas UK if they suspect a breach of the Modern Slavery Act.
+In 2017 Ageas UK also continued the programme of communication with existing suppliers, highlighting the policies and procedures that Ageas UK expects them to have in place in order to ensure that there is no slavery or human trafficking within their businesses or supply chains, and requesting that they inform Ageas UK if they suspect a breach of the Modern Slavery Act.